Sexual Assault Procedures

 Grand Rapids, MI 49503

 Holland, MI 49424

 Under Michigan law, sexual assault is called “criminal sexual conduct” (CSC).
 There are four degrees or categories.
 First, second, and third degree CSC are felonies.
 Fourth degree CSC is a misdemeanor.
 Assault with intent to commit criminal sexual conduct is a felony.
 Conviction of any CSC charge can carry a substantial prison term.
 However, severity of the sentencing depends on a number of factors.
 These laws can be very complicated.
 Additional information about Michigan law can be found at www.michiganlegislature.org.
 Sections 750.520A-750.520L are specific to sexual assault.

-Programs dealing with rape, acquaintance rape, and other sex offenses are presented on a regular basis at a variety of student educational activities, including orientation prior to classes, on-campus residential life programs and first-year orientation classes.
-Most of the programs are sponsored by the Counseling Center, the Office of Housing and Residential Life, the Women’s Center, Public Safety Services or Eyes Wide Open Peer Sexual Assault Education Student Group.
+Programs addressing sexual assault, rape, dating and domestic violence, and stalking are presented on a regular basis at a variety of student educational activities, including Transitions orientation prior to classes and on-campus residential life programs.
+Most of the programs are sponsored by the Women's Center, Office of Housing and Residential Life, Grand Valley Police and Public Safety Services, Eyes Wide Open Peer Sexual Assault Education Student Group Men In Action, and ReACT! peer sexual assault theatre troupe.
 In addition, self-defense classes are offered each semester through a program called R.A.D.
 (Rape Aggression Defense System).
 The sessions are taught by community police officers and other employees who are nationally certified R.A.D. instructors.